Pays Dividend #

 Dividend Amount #

-Sum of money, expressed in dollars, paid out per share to shareholders quarterly when a dividend is distributed.
+Sum of money, expressed in dollars, paid out per share to shareholders quarterly or when a dividend is distributed.

 Dividend Frequency #